-Conversion of TSV Files to Spark Datasets with All Strings Columns getSparkDataset(String tsv-file-path, Boolean showProgress)
+Converting TSV Files to Spark Datasets with All Strings Columns

 Spark programmers can convert a TSV file to a Spark dataset by invoking the getSparkDataset() API routine.
 Each column of the resultant Spark dataset will be a 1-to-1 mapping of columns from the TSV file, where all the entries in the columns are strings taken verbatim from the TSV file.